PandaWood/ExceptionReporter.NET/README.md

 - Screenshot saved as jpeg format (rather than .bmp) to reduce file size
 - Attach any files to the optional email message (just add to the _FilesToAttach_  array with the full path & those files will be automatically attached to the outgoing email (MAPI or SMTP)

-A WPF/XAML version of ExceptionReporter is in progress.
-Please feel free to download the source and contribute (eg submit a patch)

-As of 2017, I must admit, the WPF version is not being worked on, and I don't envision doing it any time soon, so just hoping someone else feels generous enough to commit work on it